Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 SCCM is updating its SCCM Connect Community.
 Access to SCCM Connect may be limited until April 23.

-The Patient-Centered Outcomes Research Institute (PCORI) is an independent, nonprofit organization authorized by Congress in 2010.
-Its mission is to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.
+The Patient-Centered Outcomes Research Institute (PCORI) was an independent, nonprofit organization authorized by Congress in 2010.
+Its mission was to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.
 PCORI is committed to continually seeking input from a broad range of stakeholders to guide its work.

 ICU teams participated in the PCOR-ICU Collaborative: Improving Care for Critically Ill Patients and Families Through Research Dissemination and Implementation.
 This program was funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington PCORI Engagement Award (2626-SCCM).